YusufArikdogan/Junior-Jenkins-ControlNode/README.md

 1. Clone the repository to your local machine.
 2. Update the values of `user` and `mykey` variables in the `variables.tf` file with your own values.
-3. If desired, specify your zone in the 11th line of the `install-jenkins.tf` file for the server to be deployed in `us-east-1`.
+3. If desired, specify your region in the 11th line of the `install-jenkins.tf` file for the server to be deployed in `us-east-1`.
 4. Place your `key.pem` file in the same directory.
 5. Open a terminal in the project directory and execute the following commands one by one:
     ```